Past Event - April 2, 2026 - St. Albert

 Three Albertans share what happens when staying silent isn’t an option.
 Hear how private citizens became public figures and advocates for their communities — and what inspired them to speak up.

-The Accidental Advocate: Sometimes Silence Isn’t an Option
+The Accidental Advocate: Sometimes Silence Isn’t an Option (Past Event Info)

 This event is about people, not politics.
 It’s about real Albertans who care deeply about their communities and chose to step forward when it mattered most.
 Change doesn’t start in government offices — it starts with people willing to get involved, build trust, and take part in meaningful conversations.